SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-builder/ShareableSubgraphs.md

 ## Sharing Subgraphs Across Pipelines

-Once a subgraph is Published, a User can simply add it to any other Pipeline of the same project.
+Once a subgraph is published, the user can simply add it to any other Pipeline of the same Project.
 Please see this video for an example

 <div style={{position: 'relative', 'padding-bottom': '56.25%', height: 0}}>